huggingface/optimum-executorch/README.md

 **Supported Backend:**

-Currently, **Optimum-ExecuTorch** supports only the [XNNPACK Backend](https://pytorch.org/executorch/main/backends-xnnpack.html) for efficient CPU execution on mobile devices.
-Quantization support for XNNPACK is planned to be added shortly.
+Currently, **Optimum-ExecuTorch** supports only the [XNNPACK Backend](https://pytorch.org/executorch/main/backends-xnnpack.html) for efficient execution on mobile CPUs.
+We currently support Post-Training Quantization (PTQ) for linear layers using int8 dynamic per-token activations and int4 grouped per-channel weights (`8da4w`).

 For a comprehensive overview of all backends supported by ExecuTorch, please refer to the [ExecuTorch Backend Overview](https://pytorch.org/executorch/main/backends-overview.html).